• Skip to primary navigation

 Notes

-• Feel free to cook the rice a day in advance and store covered in the fridge.
+• Cook the rice a day in advance and store covered in the fridge.
 Then, you can take out the rice and proceed with the recipe.

-• Oat milk substitute: You can also use almond milk or another plant-based milk if you don't have access to oat milk.
+• Oat milk substitute: You can also use almond milk, cashew milk, rice milk or another plant-based milk if you don't have access to oat milk.

 • Topping ideas: Sprinkle with cinnamon or even add fruits, nuts or seeds.
 I topped my bowls with pomegranate seeds, coconut flakes and chopped pistachios.